KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

     {% hint style='danger' %}
     IMPORTANT!
 Any time the worksheet references viewing in Google     Chrome or refreshing the page in Google Chrome you will use this Preview area instead.
     {% endhint %}

+    {% hint style='danger' %}
+    References to the CSS folder above will be the folder named the same as what you named your workspace.
+    {% endhint %}

 5. Continue with step 7 above.
 <!--endsec-->